 At Belmont Hot Springs, visitors can soak in two large mineral-water lakes fed by natural geothermal springs.

-The water rises through fractures in the limestone bedrock beneath the Malad River Valley.
-Heated deep underground, it reaches the surface through numerous natural vents.
-Source temperatures range from 93°F to 125°F (34°–52°C).
+Water rises through fractures in the limestone bedrock beneath the valley.
+It gets heated deep underground and reaches the surface via numerous natural vents.
+Temperatures at the source tend to run between 93°F and 125°F (34°–52°C).

-Watch the lake bottom, and you'll often spot streams of bubbles marking where hot water rises from below.
+If you watch the lake bottom carefully, you can often spot streams of bubbles marking where hot water rises from below.

-So what's the difference between the two lakes?
+So what is the difference between the two lakes?

 The larger lake covers about 2 acres and averages around 97°F (36°C).
 It reaches depths of approximately 135 feet, making it the resort's primary scuba-diving lake.

-The mineral-rich water contains sodium, chloride, calcium, magnesium, and sulfate and has a mild sulfur odor.
+The lakes' water contains sodium, chloride, calcium, magnesium, and sulfate and has a mild sulfur odor.
 Strong spring flow helps continually refresh the water.

-South of the larger lake, smaller geothermal features such as Indian Pool, Morning Glory Hole, and the Mud Pots add to the area's appeal.
-All water is eventually drain into the Malad River.
+South of the larger lake, you will find a few other geothermal features (e.g., pools, mud pots, etc.) that add to the area's appeal.
+All water is eventually drained into the Malad River.

-The larger lake is home to bluegill and channel catfish, while the smaller lake contains tiny fish commonly seen near the shoreline.
-Don't worry, they won't bother you.
+The larger lake is home to bluegill and channel catfish.
+The smaller lake contains tiny fish commonly seen near the shoreline.
+Do not worry, though; the fish will not bother you.

-Clothing is required throughout the resort, so don't forget your bathing suit.
+Clothing is required throughout the resort – do not forget your bathing suit.

 Belmont Hot Springs (Formerly Udy Hot Springs): Utah's Geothermal Resort in northern Utah - Poolside View at Belmont Hot Springs Poolside View at Belmont Hot Springs displays the pond from the perspective of a metal pool ladder attached to a dock, looking across the emerald surface toward landscaped grounds and a row of houses beyond a fence.